BSG: THE THOUGHT BEHIND IT ALL!

 HOW DID BSG COME ABOUT?

-Please note: every site guide on the internet (or magazine even) came after my website was launched in 2006.
+Please note: as far as I am aware every site guide on the internet (or magazine even) came after my website was launched in 2006.

 Bryan & frog (I'm on right!), Iracambi 2007 (Lucy Jones, UK)